BCDevOps/developer-experience/docs/ssoUpgrade/sso-7.4-upgrade-steps.md

 ### 2. Create Upgrade Objects (DC and Configmap) using the same BCGov SSO image:
+**Notes:** The DCs and configmaps have been obtained already for dev/test/prod, see them in ./temporary-upgrade-objects.

 1. Get the current SSO deployment config as starting point
 2. Update the following according to `sso-upgrade-dc.yaml`
   - create configmap <configmap_name> for upgrade version of `standalone-openshift.xml`